Lawn Maintenance Tips for Fall and Winter

 The fall months are great for your lawn because the evenings are cooler, and any damage caused by the summer can be offset.
 As far as fertilizing your lawn is concerned, it depends on how much you fertilize it.
 If you only fertilize twice a year, do it in the spring and the fall.
 This gives your lawn a bit of extra green in the run-up to winter, so it will be stronger and can resist any damage from the cold.

 With that said, do not neglect water.
-You may think that there’s plenty of rain to go around, but any fall breezes can easily dry out your grass.
-You can always invest in a rainwater collector, and this is a great way to collect any leftover liquids so you can put them over your lawn.
+You may think that there’s plenty of rain to go around, but fall breezes can easily dry out your grass.
+You can always invest in a rainwater collector.
+It’s a great way to gather rainwater for your lawn.

 Your lawn is starting to store its energy for the winter months.
-While weeds are not much of an issue during the fall months, if you find any signs of bindii, now is the time to deal with them.
+While weeds are not much of an issue during the fall months, if you find any signs, now is the time to deal with them.

 Winter